About the development

 Two inspiring installations, entitled “Elgin Gardens”, by renowned abstract artist, Mark Bradford, flank the grand hall, embodying the ideals of endless creativity and forward-thinking drive that made New York City.

-In 2021, Rockefeller Group began a renovation of its Sixth Avenue plaza, redesigning the multi-level space.
-The highly anticipated project is the product of several years of design work and preliminary input from the NYC Department of City Planning and multiple design consultants.
-The intent is to transform underused privately-owned public space into a more visible and welcoming environment for people to enjoy throughout the day.
-The plaza will continue to offer direct access to the Rockefeller Center concourse, shops and subway station, which will be enhanced with elevator-access from the street level.
+In 2023, Rockefeller Group completed a renovation of its Sixth Avenue plaza, redesigning the multi-level space.
+The project is the product of several years of design work and input from the NYC Department of City Planning and multiple design consultants.
+The intent was to transform underused privately-owned public space into a more visible and welcoming environment for people to enjoy throughout the day.
+The plaza continues to offer direct access to the Rockefeller Center concourse, shops and subway station, which are enhanced with elevator-access from the street level.

-The project, scheduled for completion in 2022, was designed by Antonio Citterio Patricia Viel, a Milan-based multi-disciplinary design practice specializing in architecture, urban planning and interior design.
+The project was designed by Antonio Citterio Patricia Viel, a Milan-based multi-disciplinary design practice specializing in architecture, urban planning and interior design.